SiweiWang/TodoList/README.md

-## TodoList
+# Todo List Project (Under Construction)
+For more intomation about this project, see [here](https://www.coursera.org/learn/rails-with-active-record/home)

-### A demo project to showcase active recode in rails 4
+## A demo project to showcase rails active records and action pack in rails 4

+### Quick start
+ 1. Clone this repo
+ 2. Run rails server (or rails s)
+ 3. visit this [URL] (http://localhost:3000/todo_items) to see list of todo items

+### Models
-There are four models
+There are four models in the todo list:
   1. User
   2. Profile
   3. TodoList
   4. TodoItem

+### ER Diagram
 Relationship is describe by the diagram below:

         |------| 1      1 |----------|
         | User |----------| Profile  |